 Remember that hot water may take a while to actually run hot because it cools in the pipework, so if you test it by putting the machine directly onto a rinse it could take a while for the water to run hot.
 You also need to have hot water in the system, so don’t check when the hot water hasn’t been on or someone’s had a bath and used it all up.
 If the water is stone cold and remains so after coming in for 20 seconds or so it is probably connected up properly to the cold supply.

-If the laundry still comes out hot but you know it’s rinsing in cold water
+If laundry still hot but you know it’s rinsing in cold water

 Here’s where things get difficult.
-If the laundry is coming out quite warm or hot but the wash cycle seems to otherwise run normally I can’t offer an explanation.
+If the laundry is coming out hot, but the wash cycle seems to otherwise run normally and it is not rinsing in hot water, then the only explanation must be that the heater is on during rinses.
 This is because if it definitely is rinsing in cold water then the only other way the laundry could get hot is if the washing machine is heating up the rinse water.
-I can’t say that’s impossible, but it’s very unlikely that the heating element would be on all the time, and if it was it’s also unlikely to have chance to heat the rinse water up significantly because rinses generally only take several minutes.
+I can’t say that’s impossible, but it’s very unlikely that the heating element would be on all the time, and if it was, it’s also unlikely to have chance to heat the rinse water up significantly because rinses generally only take several minutes..